 Who is the portage home visiting service for?

-Portage is a home teaching programme for pre-school children aged 0-5 years, who are experiencing delayed development.
+Portage is a home teaching programme for pre-school children aged 0-5 years, who are experiencing delayed development and are not in a pre-school/school seting.

 What does the service provide?